kkowenn/FastworkAnalysisProject/README.md

 To enhance the dataset for analysis, additional processing steps are performed, including the use of NLP (Natural Language Processing) techniques.
 Specifically, NLPthai is utilized to count the number of Thai and English words in the new data.
 This helps in understanding the linguistic distribution within the dataset.

 ### Relational Database Model Design
 To facilitate easier analysis, prepare and design relational database tables.
-This structured approach helps in organizing and retrieving data efficiently.
+This structured approach helps in organizing and retrieving data efficiently. (this one just draft)
 ![Database](webscraping+prepareProject/pic/DatBaseRationalDesign.png)